ajsmth/react-native-pager/README.md

 The default settings for the pager component will be a full screen page that handles horizontal swipes.

 You can customize the behaviour of individual cards using the `pageInterpolation` prop.
 It accepts an object of interpolation configurations for the different properties you want to transform.
-The interpolation configs can be found in the `react-native-reanimated` docs.
+The interpolation configs can be found in the [`react-native-reanimated` docs here](https://github.com/kmagiera/react-native-reanimated#interpolate).

 There's some pretty neat stuff you can do with these -- here are some examples for the configs above: